ultraleap/PlayRecorder/README.md

   - All recording folders are relative to the Unity [dataPath](https://docs.unity3d.com/ScriptReference/Application-dataPath.html) location.
 - Assign a RecordComponent to any object within your scene, for example a TransformRecordComponent to your camera (which will record the transform), and give it a unique descriptor.
   - By default an empty RecordComponent will only record the enable/disable events and any messages fed to it.
 - Go into play mode and press Start Recording, once done press Stop Recording.
-(Both functions can be trigger through through code)
+(Both functions can be triggered through through code)

 ## Playing Your Recording